 Painful teeth shouldn’t be ignored — it can be a sign of a serious infection that puts your teeth and overall health at risk.
-D3 Dental in Ambler, Pennsylvania, offers same-day root canals so that you can get fast pain relief and protect your tooth from further damage.
+D3 Dental in Horsham, Pennsylvania, offers same-day root canals so that you can get fast pain relief and protect your tooth from further damage.
 Call or book an appointment online to learn how a root canal could help you.

 If your tooth is cracked, injured, or decaying, you can experience a severe dental infection in the center of your tooth, called the pulp.
 Without treatment, this infection can spread to your tooth root and cause your tooth to fall out.
 If the infection spreads farther into your bloodstream, it can cause problems in other areas of your body, including your heart.

 Root canals, or endodontic treatments, are in-office dental procedures to remove infected tissue and prevent serious complications.

 Root canals can improve your dental health and alleviate your painful symptoms.

 Reasons that you might need a root canal include: